 You are using an out of date browser.
 It may not display this or other websites correctly.
 You should upgrade or use an alternative browser.

-The primary purpose of the forum is to discuss unbuilt military and aerospace technology in various forms.
+The primary purpose of the forum is to discuss unbuilt projects, military and aerospace technology in various forms.

-Posts on UFOs, Nazi wunderwaffen/flying saucers, conspiracy theories, alien crashes, moon landing denials and the like are specifically discouraged and would be better posted elsewhere.
+Posts on alien UFOs, speculative Nazi wunderwaffen/flying saucers/atomic bombs, general conspiracy theories, alien crashes, moon landing denial and the like are specifically discouraged and would be better posted elsewhere./li>

-Posts on alternative history or speculation about projects in the future should be posted in the Alternative History and Future Speculation board here.
+Posts about alternative history or speculation about projects in the future should be posted in the Alternative History and Future Speculation board here.

-The primary purpose of the "Secret Projects" sections of this forum is to document real, but unbuilt, projects.
-Prototypes that didn't enter series production may also be appropriate at the discretion of the moderators.
+The primary purpose of the "Secret Projects" sections of this forum is to document real, but unbuilt, projects by legitimate companies.
+Prototypes that didn't enter series production where appropriate are allowed at the discretion of the moderators.
 Aircraft built in series production should generally be discussed in the "Aerospace" section, warships, tanks and other military vehicles in the "Military" section, etc.

 In general, do not post your own "fantasy" projects in the Secret Projects forum.
 Designs by aeronautical engineering students, professional speculation by informed artists and the like can be posted in the Fictional, Theoretical and Speculative Projects forum here.

 Do not post patent images in the Secret Projects sections unless you have good reason to believe they may represent a real project or illustrate technology used in a real project.
 Other potentially interesting (but not identified to a particular project) patent images should go in "Patent Pending" section.

 Before you post, please try searching the forum to see if there is already a topic existing for your theme.
 Unlike most forums this is not just a discussion site, its also a database of unbuilt projects.
 Posting in a many years old topic with new information is perfectly fine.
 However, don't put posts in topics they don't fit in, and pay attention to which section the topic is posted in.
 Try to create sensible topic titles for new posts that accurately describe the contents and will help others find the content easily.